Key Takeaways:

 Application for admission is done online and does not require an application fee.
 Besides the application, you’ll be asked to submit academic transcripts from high school and/or transcripts from all colleges or universities you’ve attended.
 SMWC has a test-optional policy for admission.

-Estimated Tuition Cost: $30,500/per academic year
+Estimated Tuition Cost: $33,590/per academic year

 Find out more about this degree in human services!

-23. University of the Cumberlands
+22. University of the Cumberlands

 Kentucky’s University of the Cumberlands awards both B.S. and B.A. in Human Services degrees.
 You can choose from three Human Services areas in Human Services, Mental Health, or Addictions.

 The overall degree calls for 120 credit hours which includes university-required general education studies.
 You’ll take 51 credit hours in your major/concentration.
 The curriculum requires core coursework in Basic Counseling Skills, Group Dynamics, Case Management, Ethics in Human Services, Human Diversity, as well as seminars and an internship.
 For the Human Services concentration, you’ll take classes in Experiential Opportunities, Introduction to Sociology, Human Services in Schools, Addictions and Recovery, and others.
-The Mental Health concentration provides classes in Addictions and Recovery, Abnormal Psychology, Marriage and Family Counseling, and more.
-Addictions concentration offers Addiction and Recovery, Grief and Crisis, Drug Abuse Education and Prevention, etc.

 The university has a test-optional policy and you’ll complete an online questionnaire to determine the right avenue for you to take for admission.

-Estimated Tuition Cost: $9,875 per academic year
+Estimated Tuition Cost: $9,875/per academic year

 Find out more about this degree in human services!

-24. Post University
+23. Post University

 You can take this B.S. in Human Services online or on the Waterbury, CT campus of Post University.
 This curriculum will prepare students with the communication skills to work in crisis intervention, ethics, and counseling.

-You’ll be able to choose from several concentrations in Psychology — Health, Education, and Community Services, Sociology-Health and Community Services, Criminal Justice, and Equine Industry (equine-assisted work to enhance treatment outcomes in healthcare, physical and occupational therapy) Core Human Services coursework includes Human Behavior in the Social Environment, Human Services Administration, Sex and Gender, as well as practicum experiences, and more.
+Core Human Services coursework includes Human Behavior in the Social Environment, Human Services Administration, Sex and Gender, as well as practicum experiences, and more.
 The degree requires 120 credit hours for completion.

 Admission to Post University is an eight-step process.
 You’ll need to first connect with a Post University Admission Counselor, provide an application, and academic transcripts, file for Federal Financial Aid, complete a Professional College Advisory Session (PCAS), and other documents as needed.

-Estimated Tuition Cost: $16,610/per academic year
+Estimated Tuition Cost: $32,524/per academic year

 Find out more about this degree in human services!

-Estimated Tuition Cost: $7,791-$9,015/per academic year
+Estimated Tuition Cost: $15,908-$37,070/per academic year

 Find out more about this degree in human services!